markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Of those errors 70% result by one of the competitors hitting the ball into the net.

-Reason then suggests if we can continually improve our in hitting our shots over the net more regularly we will grow as players.
+Reason then suggests if you can continually improve in hitting your shots over the net more regularly you will grow as a player.

 Important techniques to beat the net include: